Professor of Psychology

 Abnormal Psychology, Clinical Research

-Dr. Stephanie Little, Associate Professor of Psychology, is a clinical psychologist.
+Dr. Stephanie Little is a clinical psychologist.
 She began her career at Wittenberg in 2002.
-From an early age Dr. Little loved listening to people, and hearing about their problems.
+From an early age Dr. Little loved listening to and interacting with people from diverse backgrounds, particularly children.
 This led her to the field of Clinical Psychology.
-Having received her B.A. in Psychology from Smith College, and her M.A. and Ph.D. in Psychology (Clinical) from Vanderbilt University, Dr. Little has set her research focus on child abnormal psychology.
-Her courses include abnormal psychology, psychology of women, counseling theories and techniques, and clinical research.
-She also has several students completing clinical or therapy focused independent studies and internships.
+Having received her B.A. in Psychology from Smith College, and her M.A. and Ph.D. in Psychology (Clinical) from Vanderbilt University, Dr. Little has set her primary research focus on child abnormal psychology.
+Yet, students who have worked with her have been interested in researching a variety of topics, such as risk factors for eating disorders, therapeutic alliance in occupational therapy, and therapeutic writing, and she’s enjoyed helping them follow their passions.
+Dr. Little’s courses include abnormal psychology, child abnormal psychology, health psychology, a lab course in mental health practice, and clinical research.
+She also regularly supervises students completing clinical or therapy focused independent studies and internships.

 Dr. Little is very involved in both the Wittenberg and Springfield communities.
-She is currently the faculty representative for the department's Psi Chi chapter, as well as the Service Learning Coordinator for the university.
-She also works for a local youth services center.
+She is currently the faculty advisor for NAMI on Campus and President of Wittenberg’s Phi Beta Kappa chapter.
+She also consults with a local youth mental health agency.
 These different positions keep her busy, but she can always make time for students.

-- Little, S., & Winegarner, R.* (2005, May).
-Interpersonal orientation, societal pressure and eating disorder symptoms.
-Paper presented at the annual meeting of the Midwestern Psychological Association in Chicago, IL.
+Renz, S.* & Little, S. A. (2011, May).
+The effects of religiosity and sensation-seeking on substance use.
+Poster presented at the annual meeting of the Midwestern Psychological Association in Chicago, IL.